Audio Engineering

 Attendance is mandatory for all levels.
 The pathway has three levels, each building on the last.

-Learn studio recording essentials in ProTools: recording, editing, mixing, and mastering.
+Learn the essentials of recording and mixing in industry standard - ProTools.
 Topics include signal path, studio workflow, EQ, reverb, compression, and the business of the music industry.
 A $150 fee includes professional headphones and a hard drive you keep throughout the pathway.

 Prerequisite: None | Credits: 5